CUNY-CL/yoyodyne/README.md

 The `--find_batch_size` flag enables [automatically computation of the batch size](https://lightning.ai/docs/pytorch/stable/advanced/training_tricks.html#batch-size-finder).
-With `--find_batch_size max`, it simply uses the largest batch size, ignoring `--batch_size`.
+With `--find_batch_size max`, it simply uses the maximum batch size, ignoring `--batch_size`.
 With `--find_batch_size opt`, it finds the maximum batch size, and then interprets it as follows: